gsilva2016/sway.kiosk.demo/README.md

 # sway.kiosk.demo
-Containerized demo illustrating two independent displays for video playback as can be useful for Kiosk use cases.
+Demo illustrating two independent displays for video playback as can be useful for Kiosk use cases.